housebee/facecourt/README.md

 #
 # Spring Boot has problem with Eclipse, it cannot stop the embedded tomcat server.
 #
-# Therefore, run the application with DOS command as "mvn sprint-boot:run"
+# Therefore, run the application with DOS command as "mvn spring-boot:run"